sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Hive Incremental
 ----------------------------------------

-Below is a sample workflow which contains ``Hive Incremental`` processor in Fire Insights.
-It demonstrates usage of ``Hive Incremental`` node to read data from a Hive table incrementally using watermark data.
+Below is a sample workflow that contains ``Hive Incremental`` processor in Fire Insights.
+It demonstrates the usage of ``Hive Incremental`` node to read data from a Hive table incrementally using watermark data.

-It does following processing of data:
+It does the following processing of data:

 *	Reads incoming data from a Hive table incremenatlly using ``Hive Incremental`` node.
 *	Saves data to the target table and update watermark data using ``Save Watermark`` node.